quic/quic-usb-drivers/README.md

 ## Installation/Uninstallation:

 1.	chmod +x QcDevDriver.sh
+2.	cd quic-usb-drivers
-2. Installation - sudo ./QcDevDriver.sh install
+3. Installation - sudo ./QcDevDriver.sh install
-3. Uninstallation - sudo ./QcDevDriver.sh uninstall
+4. Uninstallation - sudo ./QcDevDriver.sh uninstall

 ## License
 quic-usb-drivers is licensed on the BSD 3-clause "New" or "Revised" License.
 Check out the [LICENSE](LICENSE) for more details.